• Skip to primary navigation

 Postmortem ID & 2d/3d Facial Approximation

-To create a lifelike facial approximation, Michael W. Streed works closely with medical examiners, forensic anthropologists, and other forensic specialists.
-Using the scientific information they provide, he combines anatomical knowledge with decades of investigative experience and artistic skill.
+To create a lifelike facial approximation, Michael W. Streed works in close collaboration with medical examiners, forensic anthropologists, and other forensic specialists.
+Using the scientific data they provide, he applies anatomical accuracy, investigative insight, and decades of experience to produce images that are both realistic and operationally useful.

 Beyond forensic investigations, museums and historical institutions also use facial approximation and photo restoration techniques to recreate the faces of historical figures and ancient populations for educational exhibits and public engagement.